 Recent efforts are coalescing around the concepts of indirect potable reuse (IPR) and direct potable reuse (DPR).
 IPR supplements drinking water supplies indirectly by recharging groundwater aquifers with highly treated or purified wastewater.
-DPR is the introduction of highly purified recycled water directly into the raw water supply immediately upstream of a water treatment plant, or into the distribution system downstream of a water treatment plant.
-As DPR expands, there's also the challenge of how to dispose of the additional waste created by advanced recycled water purification systems, such as reverse osmosis concentrate.
+DPR introduces highly purified recycled water directly into the raw water supply immediately upstream of a water treatment plant, or into the distribution system downstream of a water treatment plant.
+Once DPR implementation begins, there's also the challenge of how to dispose of the additional waste created by advanced recycled water purification systems, such as reverse osmosis concentrate.
 This waste can contain high concentrations of contaminants that have been removed from the water.